How many people go missing each year?

 Longer term missing

-While going missing for a long period of time is thankfully quite rare, as of 31st March 2019 there were nearly 5,000 ‘long-term missing individuals’ in the UK.
+While going missing for a long period of time is thankfully quite rare, as of at end of March 2020 there were over 5,300 ‘long-term missing individuals’ in the UK.
 These are people who have been missing for over a year.
-Over 1,500 of these individuals were children, with nearly 3,000 adults and a small number where age was unknown or not reported.
+Over 1,700 of these individuals were children, with nearly 3,300 adults and a small number where age was unknown or not reported.

 There are a wide range of reasons why adults and children go missing, and often there is more than one cause.
 Some of the most common reasons for children to be missing are: